 The Coda Underwater Inspection System or UISTM is the world's first, and we believe only, fully integrated high resolution real-time 3-D inspection system.
 It delivers precise and intuitive 3-D images in real-time, and is designed to inspect large areas with 100% coverage and 98% probability of detection.
-The UISTM is built on the extensive knowledge gained in the development and testing of a Mobile Inspection Package which was developed in collaboration with the Center for Ocean Technology, University of South Florida, with funding from United States Office of Naval Research (ONR) and United States Coast Guard (USCG).

 At the heart of every UISTM is the unique EchoscopeTM real-time 3-D sonar incorporating our cutting edge phased array technology to simultaneously generate over 16,000 beams.
-This results in an instant three dimensional sonar image where the position of every data point is accurately known, producing detailed images from a single sonar ping,
+This results in an instant three dimensional sonar image where the position of every data point is accurately known, producing detailed images from a single sonar ping.

 To ensure accurate positioning the EchoscopeTM is integrated with the Octopus F180TM in the UISTM, giving series precision attitude and positioning.
-This provides absolute positioning at accuracies of up to 10 cm (4"), with heading better than $0.05^{\circ}$ .
+This provides absolute positioning at accuracies of up to 10 cm (4"), with heading better than 0.05° .
 High accuracy is the key to ensuring that all data is correctly geo-referenced, enabling real-time mosaicing as well as quick relocation of areas of interest from previous inspections.